derpycoder/coding-task-react/README.md

+# PS: I have 2 branches
+- `master`: With solutions solving the problems exactly.
+- `slight-enhancement`: With a slightly modified solution.

 # React.js Counter Task

 Welcome to the React.js Counter Task!
 This task involves implementing a counter functionality in a React.js project.
 You will need to clone the project, update specific files, and push your code back to your own repository.